A Multidimensional Assessment Method for Situated Visualization Understanding (MdamV): Background

-Insights from learning sciences, such as the framework \emph{The Six Facets of Understanding} \cite{wiggins2005}, deconstruct the complex process of \emph{understanding} by breaking it down into different ability categories.
-This framework by Wiggins and McTighe conceptualizes \emph{understanding} as being able to explain, interpret, apply, empathize, have perspective, and self-knowledge.
-Accordingly, a respondent who can summarize the content of a data visualization (see MAVIL Q1c, for an overview of MAVIL questions, see \autoref{fig:overview-batteries-questions}) would be able to explain.
-If a respondent solves a data reading task (Q5a-Q5c), this is an act of interpretation.
-Someone who has decided upon the trustworthiness of a visualization (Q3d) has empathized with the perspective of whoever created it.
-Someone who can contextualize displayed data (Q1b) can apply.
-Articulating visualization criticism, such as making a design change suggestion (Q4b/Q4c), would be a sign of being able to take perspective.
-The self-assessment of one's numeracy level (Q6b) or interest in climate change (Q6a) are exercises that foster self-knowledge.
+Insights from learning sciences, such as Wiggins and McTighe's framework of the \emph{Six Facets of Understanding}~\cite{wiggins2005}, conceptualize \emph{understanding} as a multifaceted process composed of different abilities: explaining, interpreting, applying, empathizing, having perspective, and self-knowledge.
+These facets can be aligned with representing different abilities that are applied during visualization understanding.
+For example, a respondent who can summarize the content of a data visualization (see Q1c in Fig. \ref{fig:overview-batteries-questions}) would be able to explain.
+If a respondent solves a data reading task (Q5a-d) or translates color encoding (Q2b), this is an act of interpretation.
+Deciding upon the trustworthiness of a visualization (Q3d) requires empathizing with its creator's intent.
+Critiquing or suggesting design changes (Q4b/c) indicates perspective-taking.
+Someone who can contextualize displayed data (Q6b) can apply, e.g., by drawing on their knowledge of the visualization's topic.
+Finally, self-knowledge involves consciously questioning one's own abilities and limits in understanding.
+While this could be valuable to assess, it lay beyond the scope of our survey design, e.g., by considering readers’ intrinsic habits of mind and how these shaped their engagement.